Brian M. Davies, Assistant Professor in the Dept. of Physics at Western Illinois University

 Physics 354 (Spring 2010) - Thermodynamics Syllabus Homework Assignments

-Physics 427 (Fall 2012) - Advanced Electronics Syllabus Homework assignments Books on reserve Errata for Diefenderfer's book
+Physics 427 (Fall 2016) - Advanced Electronics Syllabus Homework assignments Books on reserve Errata for Diefenderfer's book (no longer used in this course, but may be available on reserve)

 Physics 428 (Fall 2005) - Applied Optics Syllabus Homework Assignments Animations and simulations Errata for Hecht's 4th edition